SadEmoji/Glotch_writeup/README.md

-# Glotchy_writeup
+# Glotch_writeup
-Writeup for the Glotcy chall from MidnightCTF
+Writeup for the Glotc chall from MidnightCTF

 (dont have any links of image off the challsplay/website)